Ride height: Aftermarket

 Lowering a car's suspension is a common and relatively inexpensive aftermarket modification.
 Many car enthusiasts prefer the more aggressive look of a lowered body, and there is an easily realized car handling improvement from the lower center of gravity.
 Most passenger cars are produced such that one or two inches of lowering will not significantly increase the probability of damage.
-On most automobiles, ride height is modified by changing the length of the suspension springs, and is the essence of many aftermarket suspension kits supplied by manufacturers such as Eibach and H&R.
+On most automobiles, ride height is modified by changing the length of the suspension springs, and is the essence of many aftermarket suspension kits supplied by manufacturers such as KW, Eibach, and H&R. For trucks, lifted trucks are popular with truck owners, who often upsize their wheels and tires when lifting their vehicles.

 Military

 For armored fighting vehicles (AFV), ground clearance presents an additional factor in a vehicle's overall performance: a lower ground clearance means that the vehicle minus the chassis is lower to the ground and thus harder to spot and harder to hit.
 The final design of any AFV reflects a compromise between being a smaller target on one hand, and having greater battlefield mobility on the other.
 Very few AFVs have top speeds at which car-like handling becomes an issue, though rollovers can and do occur.
 By contrast, an AFV is far more likely to need high ground clearance than a road vehicle.